kNN For Whisper And Its Effect On Bias And Speaker Adaptation: Background and Related Work

 where $d$ represents the distance between the query $q$ and each neighbor.
 The probabilities of all non-unique tokens are then summed over:

 Finally, this vocabulary distribution is interpolated with the original model's distribution:

-\citet{khandelwal2020kNNLG, khandelwal2021kNNMT} show that using $k$NN improves over using no $k$NN, and sometimes even over a fine-tuned model in both in-domain and out-of-domain settings, while needing fewer resources to train the datastore.
+In NLG and MT, \citet{khandelwal2020kNNLG, khandelwal2021kNNMT} show that $k$NN improves over no $k$NN, and sometimes even over a fine-tuned model in both in-domain and out-of-domain settings, while needing fewer resources to train the datastore.
 A downside, however, is the increase in decoding time, as a $k$NN search needs to be done at each decoding step.
+This computational expense depends on the size of the datastore and several mitigating strategies have been studied, including the use of smaller datastores \citep{dai2023simple}, optimized data structures for approximate neighbor lookups \citep{johnson2021faiss}, or chunked lookups \citep{martins-etal-2022-chunk}.